 • All the characters in “Moana” wear outfits made only from materials that would have been available to them 2,000 years ago.

 HAIRY SITUATION –

 Early designs of mighty demigod Maui lacked his signature do.
 He did, in fact, sport a tough-looking bald noggin.
-But Oceanic Story Trust consultants from Tahiti advised filmmakers that Maui, the subject of many and varied legends, was typically imagined with a full head of hair.
+According to Slash Film, Oceanic Story Trust consultants from Tahiti advised filmmakers that Maui, the subject of many and varied legends, was typically imagined with a full head of hair.
 So character designers went to work on creating the look, and a team of technicians figured out how to realize it.

 • Technology had to be refined to allow for a wet look for Moana’s curly do since she spends some time underwater.
-Artists invited volunteers with similar hairstyles to come into the studio and get dunked so they could perfect the look.
+Artists invited volunteers with similar hairstyles to enter the studio and get dunked to perfect the look.